 - Patent and Trademark Information, from University Libraries

-- Common misconceptions about trademarks, from Interbrand
+- Common misconceptions about trademarks, a PDF from Interbrand

 - Trademarkia, free trademark search online